 MIG welding is much easier for a beginner to learn than stick welding.
-However, setting up MIG welding equipment can be quite complex as there are a number of variables including wire size and type, gas, contact tips and nozzle type.
+However, setting up MIG welding equipment can be quite complex as there are a number of variables to consider, including wire size and type, gas, contact tips, and nozzle type.
 MIG welding also offers cleaner welds that require less post-weld cleaning.

 Some argue that stick welding is stronger than MIG welding, since it offers better penetration for thicker materials.

 However, MIG welding can provide good welds despite not being as effective on thicker metals, and is better for joining thinner metals with a good finish and less risk of burn-through.

 There are a number of key differences between MIG and stick welding, including the ease of the techniques, the thickness of the metals that can be readily joined, and the quality of the welds.

 While MIG welding may be easier to learn, stick welding can be performed outdoors, even in adverse conditions.
 In addition, stick welding is not suited to welding thin materials while MIG welding is not suitable for thick welds.

 Each type of welding process has its pros and cons when compared side-by-side, meaning that both are viable when the conditions and applications are suitable.

 Related Frequently Asked Questions (FAQs)